Worker Sponsor Licence Renewal (Formerly known as Tier 2 Sponsor Licence)

 - Neglected to confirm genuine vacancies before offering employment to a migrant worker

-- Conducted incorrect Resident Labour Market Tests and/or failed to keep adequate records of the tests
+- Conducted incorrect Resident Labour Market Tests and/or failed to keep adequate records of the tests where required.

 It’s important to note that these reasons frequently result in the downgrading, suspension, or revocation of a Sponsor Licence in addition to the renewal refusal.
 This can lead to fines, civil penalties, and even criminal charges at worst.
 Sponsor Licence holders must ensure that they are always compliant with Home Office rules and regulations.
 Our lawyers will help you to achieve compliance, so you can concentrate on meeting the commercial needs of your business.

 How A Y & J Solicitors Can Help You Prepare for Your Sponsor Licence Renewal?

 A Y & J Solicitors provide expert legal advice so that you achieve best possible outcome on your Sponsor Licence renewal application without disruption to your business activities.
 Our expert team will handle all aspects of the application including providing:

 - Full checks and validation of all documentation required for your renewal

 - Completing an intensive auditof your Human Resources department and identifying in advance any weaknesses in your systems which may be picked up by an immigration official